-As an employee of the UChicago Medicine, a resident is covered by the organization's professional liability policy.
+As an employee of the UCMC, a resident is covered by the organization's professional liability policy.
 This coverage extends only to those activities that are required by their participation in the program.
+All PT residents are encouraged to carry their own personal professional liability coverage.